To be a successful freelancer or self-employed businessperson, you need to maximize your productivity.

 5 Reasons to Get the Flu Shot Now

 1. The Obvious: You Don’t Get Much Done When You’re Drop-Dead Sick

-The weakness and body ache that accompanies the high fever will likely keep you from getting anything significant done for your business for several days, and perhaps much longer.
+The weakness and body ache that accompanies the high fever will likely keep you from getting anything significant done for your business for several days, and perhaps much longer, even up to two to three weeks.
 How much money will that cost you?

 2. Speaking of Dropping Dead, The Stats…